Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Culture/Culture.md

 - foot/palm : length of the average relevant segment of a limb such as a foot, palm, forearm, tail, tentacle, wing, knuckle, etc.
 - bow-shot : the length an arrow fired out of standard make and model bow common in the area
 ##### [[Mass]]
-- branch - the weight of a tree branch of a specific length and diameter
+- branch - the weight of a tree branch of a specific species, length, and diameter
 - stone - the weight of a specific
 ##### [[Current]]
 ##### [[Temperature]]